 Council acknowledges that Reconciliation is an ongoing practical process that requires trust, mutual respect and a commitment to build understanding and recognition.

-In July 2011, Council adopted a Reconciliation Policy(PDF, 51KB) which will act as a framework for future and ongoing activities.
+This follows Council, In July 2011, adopting a Reconciliation Policy(PDF, 51KB) which acts as a framework for ongoing activities.

 For more information on the first people of Hobsons Bay, download the Yalukit Wilum book from the First People of Hobsons Bay page.